 The net carrying amounts noted above relates to the Subsidiary.
-The subsidiary undertakings during the year were as follows:
+The subsidiary undertaking during the year were as follows:

-Interest

-Country of held

-Registered office address incorporation %

-Polarean 2500 Meridian Parkway #175, Durham, NC 27713, USA 100
+Registered office address Country of incorporation Interest held % Polarean Inc. 2500 Meridian Parkway #175, Durham, NC 27713, USA USA 100

-Inc. USA

 14. Trade and other receivables